Spectra of high-dimensional sparse random geometric graphs: Introduction

-To the best of our knowledge, Theorems~\ref{thm:semicircle} and ~\ref{thm:constantp} are the first to describe the limiting spectral distributions of $\mathcal G(n,d,p)$ in the simultaneous high‐dimensional ($d\to\infty$) and sparse ($p\to0$) regimes.
-This model unites two of the most challenging aspects in modern random matrix analysis, nonlinearity and sparsity, which require novel technical tools.
-Beyond the growing‐dimension setting, the spectrum of fixed‐dimensional random geometric graphs has also been explored in \cite{adhikari2022spectrum,hamidouche2023normalized}.
+To the best of our knowledge, Theorems~\ref{thm:main} and~\ref{thm:constantp} are the first results describing the limiting spectral distributions of \(\mathcal G(n,d,p)\) in simultaneous high-dimensional \((d\to\infty)\) and sparse \((p\to0)\) regimes.
+The model combines two difficult features of modern random matrix theory, nonlinearity and sparsity, and requires correlation estimates that are uniform in the sparse regime.
+Beyond the growing-dimension setting, the spectrum of fixed-dimensional random geometric graphs has also been studied in \cite{adhikari2022spectrum,hamidouche2023normalized}.